 Let’s talk about shipping labels.

-Shipping labels contain all of the vital information your carrier needs to get packages to their final destinations.
-Even one mistake on the label could completely derail a shipment and the customer’s experience as a result.
-Avoidable mistakes like these are costly, create inefficiencies and are just undesirable all around.
-With the right tools and knowledge, however, ecommerce businesses can avoid these outcomes.
+Shipping labels contain all of the vital information your shipping carrier needs to get orders to their final destinations.
+Even one mistake on a shipping label could completely derail a shipment and your shopper’s experience as a result.
+Avoidable mistakes like these are costly, create inefficiencies, and are just undesirable all around.
+With the right tools and knowledge, however, brands can avoid these outcomes.

 With that, let’s dig deeper into shipping labels and answer some common queries, including:

-- What are shipping labels?
+- What is a shipping label?

 - How do you get a shipping label?